 Males sometimes enact a kind of symbolic nest-building—miming the act of bringing nesting material to the cavity, but actually carrying nothing, or else dropping their burdens en route.
 The female builds the insulated nest by herself, usually working hardest in the early morning.
 She entirely fills the cavity floor with coarse, dry grass stems and other vegetation, hollowing out a cup just large enough to allow her to cover her eggs snugly, with a maximum interior diameter of about 2 inches.
 The cup is usually greater than 2 inches deep, and placed as far as possible from the entrance hole.
 Cavity size determines the nest’s exact external dimensions.
 The female lines the cup with finer plant material, such as fine grass stems and narrow strips of soft bark, and also in some cases with wool or feathers.
 The whole process can take several days to more than a week.
 Mountain Bluebirds often reuse nest cavities within and between breeding seasons, and accumulating nesting material can pile up to the level of the entrance hole.

-Mountain Bluebirds are fairly common and their populations have been stable or slightly declining over the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at about 4.6 million, with 80 percent spending some part of the year in the U.S., 20 percent in Canada, and 31 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score.
-They are a U.S.-Canada Stewardship species, but they are not on the 2012 Watch List.
-These birds benefited from the westward spread of logging and grazing in the late nineteenth and early twentieth centuries, when the clearing of forest created open habitat for foraging.
+Mountain Bluebirds are fairly common, but populations declined by about 24% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population of 4.6 million, with 80% spending some part of the year in the U.S., 20% breeding in Canada, and 31% wintering in Mexico.
+The species rates a 12 out of 20 on the Continental Concern Score.
+Mountain Bluebird is not on the 2016 State of North America's Birds' Watch List, but it is a U.S.-Canada Stewardship species.
+These bluebirds benefited from the westward spread of logging and grazing in the late nineteenth and early twentieth centuries, when the clearing of forest created open habitat for foraging.
 The subsequent waning of these industries, coupled with the deliberate suppression of wildfires, led to a dwindling of open acreage in the West and the decline of the species.
 More recently, as land-use practices have stabilized, so have Mountain Bluebird populations.
 Construction of nest boxes in suitable habitat has also provided a population boost.
 Populations are declining in areas where trees are too small to provide natural nesting cavities, and where forest and agricultural management practices have reduced the availability of suitable nest sites.
 Among birds that nest in cavities but can’t excavate them on their own, competition is high for nest sites.
 Mountain, Western, and more recently Eastern bluebirds compete for nest boxes where their ranges overlap.
 House Sparrows, European Starlings, and House Wrens also compete fiercely with bluebirds for nest cavities.
 Back to top